Lesson 4: Series and Parallel Resistors

 In our Ohm’s Law lesson we analyzed relatively straightforward circuits with a single resistor.
 These circuits helped us build a foundation for and a conceptual understanding of Ohm’s Law and how to apply it; however, most circuits are not so simple.

-In this lesson, we we’re going to extend Ohm’s Law to more complicated circuits: resistors in series and resistors in parallel.
+In this lesson, we’re going to extend Ohm’s Law to more complicated circuits: resistors in series and resistors in parallel.
 In short:

 • Resistors in series divide voltage and are one of the most common (and useful) circuit configurations when working with microcontrollers and resistive sensors like potentiometers, force-sensitive resistors, and photocells.